Michaels: History

-Early history

-The company was founded in 1973 by Michael J. Dupey in Dallas, Texas.

-In 1973, Dallas businessman Michael J. Dupey founded Michaels in Dallas, Texas, when he converted a money-losing Ben Franklin five and dime store into an arts and crafts store.
+In 1973, businessman Michael J. Dupey founded Michaels in Dallas when he converted a money-losing Ben Franklin five and dime store into an arts and crafts store.
 In 1982, Dallas businessman Sam Wyly bought a controlling interest in the company, which by then had 11 outlets with annual revenues around $10 million.
 After the sale, Dupey founded MJ Designs, which was later bought out by The Michaels Companies.